 Even if there are some things that you don’t like about the program, so what?

-The question is simply this: do you think that CTALTTLAP would be worth your time, even if there are some things that could be better about it?
+The question is simply this: do you think that PAHLTTP would be worth your time, even if there are some things that could be better about it?

-Can you comfortably afford the cost of Critical Thinker Academy: Learn to Think Like a Philosopher?
+Can you comfortably afford the cost of Paul and His Letter to the Philippians?

-This is an important question to answer, because even if you think CTALTTLAP sounds like the greatest online class in the world, it’s still not worth taking if you can’t comfortably afford it!
+This is an important question to answer, because even if you think PAHLTTP sounds like the greatest online class in the world, it’s still not worth taking if you can’t comfortably afford it!

 We’ll cover that in greater detail in the next section, because at the end of the day, its important that you can learn whatever you want to learn without getting into a lot of credit card debt.

-How can you maximize your discount on Critical Thinker Academy: Learn to Think Like a Philosopher?
+How can you maximize your discount on Paul and His Letter to the Philippians?

-By far, the easiest way to get the best and biggest discount on this course is to use the Critical Thinker Academy: Learn to Think Like a Philosopher discount code link at the top of this page.
+By far, the easiest way to get the best and biggest discount on this course is to use the Paul and His Letter to the Philippians discount code link at the top of this page.

-It will instantly give you the best coupon code we could find for Kevin deLaplante’s online training.
+It will instantly give you the best coupon code we could find for N.T.
+Wright’s online training.

-FYI, the methods below will help you not just with getting CTALTTLAP for a better price, but also with any other Kevin deLaplante Udemy course that you’d like to get for cheaper.
+FYI, the methods below will help you not just with getting PAHLTTP for a better price, but also with any other N.T.
+Wright Udemy course that you’d like to get for cheaper.

-How can Google help you get a CTALTTLAP discount?
+How can Google help you get a PAHLTTP discount?

-To use this method, do a Google search for the CTALTTLAP training, but in your search query, be sure to add words like coupon code, promo code, deal, sale, discount, and Udemy.
+To use this method, do a Google search for the PAHLTTP training, but in your search query, be sure to add words like coupon code, promo code, deal, sale, discount, and Udemy.

-For example, you might do a search for “Udemy Critical Thinker Academy: Learn to Think Like a Philosopher promo code” or “Critical Thinker Academy: Learn to Think Like a Philosopher udemy coupon codes” and see what turns up.
+For example, you might do a search for “Udemy Paul and His Letter to the Philippians promo code” or “Paul and His Letter to the Philippians udemy coupon codes” and see what turns up.

-Similarly, you can use the same combination of search terms with Kevin deLaplante’s name and see what happens.
+Similarly, you can use the same combination of search terms with N.T.
+Wright’s name and see what happens.

-For example, you might do a Google search for “Kevin deLaplante Udemy coupons” or “Kevin deLaplante course coupon codes” and see if that helps you.
+For example, you might do a Google search for “N.T.
+Wright Udemy coupons” or “N.T.
+Wright course coupon codes” and see if that helps you.

 However, in general, it’s far more powerful to do a search for deals and coupon codes with the actual training’s name, than with the instructor’s name.

-So in this case, for example, prioritize searches for “Critical Thinker Academy: Learn to Think Like a Philosopher coupons” rather than “Kevin deLaplante coupons”.
+So in this case, for example, prioritize searches for “Paul and His Letter to the Philippians coupons” rather than “N.T.
+Wright coupons”.

-How can a Udemy sale get you CTALTTLAP for cheaper?
+How can a Udemy sale get you PAHLTTP for cheaper?

 Every once in while, Udemy will do a sitewide sale where they offer all (or almost all) their courses at a discounted price.
 For example, one of the best sales is where every course is only $10 or $9.99.

-So, if you’re interested in saving as much money as possible, you could wait and see if you can get CTALTTLAP for this cheaper Udemy sale price one day.
+So, if you’re interested in saving as much money as possible, you could wait and see if you can get PAHLTTP for this cheaper Udemy sale price one day.

 The problem is that these sales only occur sporadically, so you might be waiting for a while.
-Also, if Kevin deLaplante decides not to participate in the site wide sale, then you won’t get a discount on CTALTTLAP, even though you could get a great discount on almost any other class at Udemy!
+Also, if N.T.
+Wright decides not to participate in the site wide sale, then you won’t get a discount on PAHLTTP, even though you could get a great discount on almost any other class at Udemy!

 At the end of the day, it doesn’t matter what kind of a coupon tag you’re dealing with (for example, “officially from Udemy” or “officially from the instructor”), as long as long as as you’re dealing with active coupons that get you a better price.

-How can you get a CTALTTLAP discount from Kevin deLaplante?
+How can you get a PAHLTTP discount from N.T.
+Wright?

-If you’re really serious about getting “Critical Thinker Academy: Learn to Think Like a Philosopher” for the cheapest price possible, then perhaps one of the most powerful things you can do is get a coupon code straight from Kevin deLaplante, instead of waiting for a Udemy sale.
+If you’re really serious about getting “Paul and His Letter to the Philippians” for the cheapest price possible, then perhaps one of the most powerful things you can do is get a coupon code straight from N.T.
+Wright, instead of waiting for a Udemy sale.

 To do this, you can use either the direct approach or an indirect approach to try to get your discount.

-With the direct approach, the big idea is to simply get Kevin deLaplante’s contact info in some way or another (whether it’s email, or Twitter, or whatever else).
+With the direct approach, the big idea is to simply get N.T.
+Wright’s contact info in some way or another (whether it’s email, or Twitter, or whatever else).

-Then you send a message saying something like “I’m interested in enrolling in Critical Thinker Academy: Learn to Think Like a Philosopher.
+Then you send a message saying something like “I’m interested in enrolling in Paul and His Letter to the Philippians.
 Do you happen to currently have an active coupon code for it that I could use?”
 (And then, hopefully, you’ll get a reply with your discount code.)

-On the other hand, with the indirect approach, you join Kevin deLaplante’s mailing list, if you can find it, and then you hope that at some time CTALTTLAP will be promoted to you at a discount.
+On the other hand, with the indirect approach, you join N.T.
+Wright’s mailing list, if you can find it, and then you hope that at some time PAHLTTP will be promoted to you at a discount.

 By far, the more powerful approach is the direct approach, because it tends to get results faster.
 But you can experiment with the indirect approach and see if it works for you.

-Of course, the best possible price for the CTALTTLAP training is free!
+Of course, the best possible price for the PAHLTTP training is free!
 As in, you pay no money whatsoever.

 And guess what?
 Sometimes Udemy instructors provide coupon codes that enable students to take their courses for free.
-So, perhaps it’s possible that Kevin deLaplante has done this.
+So, perhaps it’s possible that N.T.
+Wright has done this.

 Basically, if you’re trying to get this program for free, you will want to search for the course’s name along with other words like free coupon, or 100 off coupon.

-For example, you might do a google search for “Critical Thinker Academy: Learn to Think Like a Philosopher free coupon” or “Critical Thinker Academy: Learn to Think Like a Philosopher 100 off coupon” and see what happens.
+For example, you might do a google search for “Paul and His Letter to the Philippians free coupon” or “Paul and His Letter to the Philippians 100 off coupon” and see what happens.

 But keep this in mind: often, Udemy teachers will offer a free coupon for their course when it first opens to get some publicity and reviews.
 And then, after a few days, they’ll make the coupon expired.

-So even Kevin deLaplante has offered free coupons for CTALTTLAP in the past, the odds are likely they will all be currently expired.
+So even N.T.
+Wright has offered free coupons for PAHLTTP in the past, the odds are likely they will all be currently expired.
 This is a common pattern that we have found.

-It’s important to understand that there’s a difference between getting full access to the CTALTTLAP training for free legally with a free coupon code vs. finding a way to download CTALTTLAP illegally.
+It’s important to understand that there’s a difference between getting full access to the PAHLTTP training for free legally with a free coupon code vs. finding a way to download PAHLTTP illegally.

-If you really want to go the download route, you can do a google search for something like “Critical Thinker Academy: Learn to Think Like a Philosopher download”.
+If you really want to go the download route, you can do a google search for something like “Paul and His Letter to the Philippians download”.

 And if that doesn’t get you the results you want, you can add the word “free” to your search.

-For example, perhaps you could do a google search for “Critical Thinker Academy: Learn to Think Like a Philosopher free download”.
+For example, perhaps you could do a google search for “Paul and His Letter to the Philippians free download”.